-How to write landing copy using Snazzy (It’s easy!)
+How to write landing copy using Smart Copy (It’s easy!)

-If you’re new to Snazzy- the first thing you want to do is create an account.
+If you’re new to Smart Copy- the first thing you want to do is create an account.
 Make sure to input your company name, audience, brand keywords, and description.
 These are all super important when creating your business’ landing page.

 After creating your account, you’ll be taken to the Templates page.
 Click “Landing Pages.”

 The sidebar on the right side of the page will show all your company’s information that you input when creating your account.
 When you are satisfied with the information, click “Create” on the bottom right of the page.